sergedesmedt/BoostrapDeconstructed/TheBootstrap4GridDeconstructed.md

 ### The Grid: it's still all about rows and colums

-Nothing changed here: we still need to define a container with rows which in turn contains columns.
+Nothing has changed here: we still need to define a container with rows which in turn contains columns.
 However, where in the Bootstrap 3 grid you had to always specify the width of your columns and make them add up to a total of 12, this is no longer true for the Bootstrap 4 grid.

-The Bootstrap 4 grid defines a simple "col" class which allows you to evenly spread your columns over the width of your page while taking up as much space as necessary for the content to match the column.
+The Bootstrap 4 grid defines a simple `col` class which allows you to evenly spread your columns over the width of your page while taking up as much space as necessary for the content to match the column.

-Of course, you still have the responsive versions of the col CSS class with the "col-xx-yy" structure:
+Of course, you still have the responsive versions of the col CSS class with the `col-xx-yy` structure:

 - xx: specifies the breakpoint.
 That is: from which screensize does the corresponding span take effect.
 - yy: specifies the span of the column.
 That is: how much space does it take in a row.